Medicinal Garden

 Target system: Immune System, Reproductive System, Cardiovascular System

-Use: Historically used by Native Americans to treat reproductive disorders.
-Treats irregular menstruation and postpartum pains.
-Treats flu symptoms.
-It is however, toxic to the heart and can cause cardiac arrest.
+Use: Historically used by Native Americans to treat reproductive disorders, such as irregular menstruation and postpartum pains.
+It may also treat flu symptoms.
+However, it is toxic to the heart and can cause cardiac arrest.
 WARNING: TOXIC.

 Preparation: Medicinal Parts- roots.